New York State Route 41: Greene to Cortland

 The route continues north through the towns of Greene and Smithville to the hamlet of Smithville Flats, where it meets the western terminus of NY 220.
 NY 41 heads northwest from this junction, passing by Long Pond and Cincinnatus Lake before crossing into Cortland County and the town of Willet.
 In the hamlet of the same name, NY 41 intersects NY 26.
 It joins NY 41 here, and the two routes proceed northwest from the hamlet and across the Otselic River to a junction with the east end of NY 221.
 Past this point, NY 26 and NY 41 head due north along the river's west bank into the town of Cincinnatus.

 The overlap comes to an end near the hamlet of Gee Brook, where NY 41 splits from NY 26 and veers northwestward into a rural valley surrounding a small stream that gives the hamlet of Gee Brook its name.
 NY 41 crosses through the northeastern corner of the town of Freetown and the southern portion of the town of Solon on its way to the town of Cortlandville, where it intersects I-81 and US 11 west of the village of McGraw.
 US 11 and NY 41 come together here and parallel I-81 westward toward the city of Cortland.
 Just east of the city line, I-81 veers north to avoid downtown Cortland while US 11 and NY 41 continue west across the Tioughnioga River and into the city.

 US 11 and NY 41 follow Port Watson Street into downtown Cortland, where they meet NY 13 at Church Street.
-All three routes turn north here, following Church Street for three blocks to Groton Avenue.
-Here, NY 13 turns east to follow Groton Avenue (which becomes Clinton Road) out of the city while US 11 and NY 41 turns west onto Groton, joining NY 222, which begins at the junction of Groton Avenue and Church Street.
+All three routes turn north here, following Church Street for three blocks to Clinton Avenue.
+Here, NY 13 turns east to follow Clinton Avenue while US 11 and NY 41 turns west onto Clinton Avenue, joining NY 222, which begins at the junction of Clinton Avenue and Church Street.
 Here, maintenance of the route shifts from the New York State Department of Transportation (NYSDOT) to the city of Cortland.
-The overlap between NY 41 and NY 222 ends two blocks later when US 11 and NY 41 turn north onto Main Street.
-The two routes remain on Main Street up to Homer Avenue, at which point the two routes veer onto Homer Avenue and follow it out of the city, at which point maintenance of NY 41 becomes the responsibility of NYSDOT once more.
+The overlap between NY 41 and NY 222 ends two blocks later when US 11 and NY 41 turn north onto North Main Street.
+The two routes remain on North Main Street up to Homer Avenue, at which point the two routes veer onto Homer Avenue and follow it out of the city, at which point maintenance of NY 41 becomes the responsibility of NYSDOT once more.